viky-ai/website/doc/guides/user-guide/user-guide.md

 ## Visibility <a id="interpretation-visibility"></a>

-An interpretation can be either public or private (picture here) A private interpretation is used as an internal mechanics, in order to obtain the good result, ans can't be seen in the agent's returned solution or in other agents, even if the urrent agent is shared or public.
+An interpretation can be either public or private (picture here) A private interpretation is used as an internal mechanics, in order to obtain the good result, and can't be seen in the agent's returned solution or in other agents, even if the urrent agent is shared or public.
 A public interpretation can be retrieved as a result or used as an alias in another agen't interpretation if the other agent has reading rights on this agent.
 (more details about the alias are given in the ***[Alias](#alias)*** chapter) The interpretation's visibility is set at the interpretation's creation (see the sub-chapter ***[Creating an interpretation](#interpretation-create)***), and can be updated by opening the interpretation configuration